 - Exam question development and review (no limit): This activity pertains to the development or review of items for the CRISC exam or review materials.
 Two CPE hours are earned for each question accepted by an ISACA CRISC item review committee.
 Such activities can be counted (more than once) toward each ISACA designation that is held.
 Actual hours will be given for the formal item review process.

-- Working on ISACA Boards/Committees (20-hour annual limitation per ISACA certification): These activities include active participation on an ISACA Board, committee, sub-committee, task force or active participation as an officer of an ISACA chapter.
+- Working on ISACA Boards/Committees/Chapters (20-hour annual limitation per ISACA certification): These activities include active participation on an ISACA Board, committee, sub-committee, task force or active participation as an officer of an ISACA chapter.
 One CPE hour is earned for each hour of active participation.
 Active participation includes, but is not limited to, the development, implementation, and/or maintenance of a chapter website.
 Such activities can be counted (more than once) toward each ISACA designation that is held.

 - Contributions to the risk management and IS control profession (20-hour annual limitation in total for all related activities for CRISC reported hours): These activities include work performed for ISACA and other bodies that contribute to risk identification, assessment, evaluation, response and monitoring and the design, implementation, monitoring, and maintenance of IS controls (i.e. research development, certification review manual development, Knowledge Center contributor).